Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 From the craggy tumbles of the Rockies to the snow-plastered granites of the Sierra, GearJunkie hosts a healthy number of alpine climbers, skiers, and mountaineers who know the sting of a bad turn in the weather — and how to guard against it.
 Our collective knowledge is brought together here to help guide your next hardshell jacket decision.

-Senior Editor Nick Belcaster is the principal tester of this review, and resides beneath the sheer rise of the North Cascades of Washington State — the perfect test bed when seeking out both precipitous vertical relief and poor weather.
+I, Senior Editor Nick Belcaster, am the principal tester of this review, and reside beneath the sheer rise of the North Cascades of Washington State — the perfect test bed when seeking out both precipitous vertical relief and poor weather.
+My gear testing ranges from camping tents to kayaks, but I also test rain jackets for GearJunkie, meaning I see all types of poor weather forecasts as an opportunity to challenge these shells.

-In addition, he has prepared and outfitted many alpine climbers setting out on expeditions in the grand ranges of the Karakoram, Alaska Range, and Andean Cordilleras — guiding their equipment choices to best prepare them for weeks spent under unkind elements.
+In addition, I have prepared and outfitted many alpine climbers setting out on expeditions in the grand ranges of the Karakoram, Alaska Range, and Andean Cordilleras — guiding their equipment choices to best prepare them for weeks spent under unkind elements.
+I, along with several AMGA mountain guides, have spent years in the mountains to assess the worthiness of a range of hardshell jackets.

 Rab Latok Mountain